sopansagorkar/Selenium_3.0.1_Sample/README.md

 Using Gecodriver with selenium 3.0.1 use follwing command to execute test:

-mvn test -Ddriver=firefox or mvn test -Ddriver=phantomjs
+mvn test -Ddriver=firefox or mvn test -Ddriver=phantomjs or mvn test -Ddriver=chrome